Being complex is cool, but know what’s even cooler?

 - Comment on at least one other person’s song before you go – even if it seems small to you, your praise or critique can make a transformative impact on someone else’s craft.

 - Give a quick summary of your goals for your song – asking for feedback on specific aspects (ex. the lyrics, chord progression, etc.) is also recommended!

-Lastly, check back in on July 5th for your next prompt – we can’t wait to hear what you come up with.
+Check back in for your next prompt on July 5th.
+We can’t wait to hear what you create!

 June 21, 2019